Postgame Notes - Illinois vs. Bradley - November 17, 2013

 Illinois defeated Western Carolina 72-64 at Assembly Hall on Dec.
 4, 2012. (photos by Mark Jones, Mark Cowan and AP)

-Dustin Ford is in second first season as an assistant coach for the Fighting Illini.
+Dustin Ford is entering his third season as an assistant coach for the Fighting Illini.
 He was hired in April 2012 to coach John Groce's first staff at Illinois.

 Prior to coming to Illinois, Ford served on Groce's Ohio University staff for four seasons from 2009-12, helping guide the Bobcats to an 85-56 overall record.
 Ford specialized in working with the frontcourt, aiding in the improvement of players such as Jerome Tillman (first-team All-MAC in 2009), DeVaughn Washington (honorable mention All-MAC in 2011) and Ivo Baltic (honorable mention All-MAC in 2012).